wp-plugins/links-auditor/readme.txt

 Tags: links auditor, redirects, redirect, pages, la redirects, bootstrap, htaccess, redirect old site links, redirect new site links, manage redirects
 Tested up to: 3.9

 UPDATE: This plugin now has automatic redirect functionality.
 Add your redirects and Links Auditor will just work.
-No .htaccess editing needeed.
+No .htaccess editing needed.

 == Description ==
 This plugin is perfect for when you are creating a new site for a client and need to manage all of the redirects from the old site to the new one.